-Disputes over child custody and visitation are among the most hotly contested in Georgia family law cases.
+Understanding Child Custody & Child Support in GeorgiaDisputes over child custody and visitation are among the most hotly contested in Georgia family law cases.
 While the court has established legal guidelines to follow, there are always extenuating factors which must be considered.
 At Stearns-Montgomery & Proctor, our team members have acted as strong legal advocates on behalf of parents in these situations for 30 years.
 We offer tried and true strategies designed to protect the rights and well-being of both you and your child.

-Disputes over Child Custody
+Disputes Over Child Custody